sjbennett123/polarlarp/content/monster_manual/homegrown/hoylean_marauder.md

 Layout: role
 introduction: You were once a proud high Dwarven Templar of a Hoylean Order.
 You lived your life by the blade and now in death you serve Hoyle by the blade but just not how you intended to.
 You were lured in by avarice when an auction of Magic Items was being hosted near Hoyle.
 When you arrived, it was an ambush by the Bloody Fist.
 Now by the Ritual of the Changed Ones, you are under their command, soldiers in a different war now but solider none the less.
 You  enforce the Accords of the Fist upon Stonewood as per your overlords.
 reset: The Hoylean Marauders  reform at the altar after 5 minutes have passed and their necklace have powered back up
 movement: Unlike your Murumbrian enemies, you have feet but the flow of time in this transformed state has prevented you from quick movement.
 You walk at a steady pace and  not increase speed  since time is warped around you.
-Move very robotically.
-Make your body turns and head movements very slow and robotic while you are patrolling.
+Move robotically.
+Make your body turns and head movements slow and robotic while you are patrolling.
 speech: When you are questioned reply with “Move along Citizen, there is Law to be upheld.”
 When you are engaged in combat reply with “Violators of the Accords shall be subjected to suffering!”
 body: 350
 defenses: